terraform-aws-modules/terraform-aws-vpc/README.md

 Since AWS Lambda functions allocate Elastic Network Interfaces in proportion to the traffic received ([read more](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html)), it can be useful to allocate a large private subnet for such allocations, while keeping the traffic they generate entirely internal to the VPC.

 You can add additional tags with `intra_subnet_tags` as with other subnet types.

+## "vpc_private" vs "intra" or "private" subnets.

+By default, if NAT Gateways are enabled, private subnets will be configured with routes for Internet traffic that point at the NAT Gateways configured by use of the above options.

+By design "private" networks in this module can be attached to public NAT gateways or transit gateways; however the scenario exists where enterprises are using "private" subnets as routable networks across their intranet but also need "private" subnets inside of the VPC which are truly private non-routable IP space to handle scaling services without eating up too much corporate IP space.
+These "vpc_private" subnets require a "[Private NAT Gateway](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/private-nat-gateway.html)"

 ## VPC Flow Log